hashicorp/packer/website/source/docs/templates/user-variables.html.md

 files will be read and applied.
 As you'd expect, variables read from files specified later override a variable set earlier if it has already been set.

-Combining the the -var and -var-file flags together also works how you'd expect.
+Combining the -var and -var-file flags together also works how you'd expect.
 Flags set later in the command override flags set earlier.
 So, for example, in the following command with the above variables.json file: